-All of the parts of the search engine are important, but the search algorithm is the cog that makes everything work.
+All the parts of the search engine are important, but the search algorithm is the cog that makes everything work.
 It might be more accurate to say that the search algorithm is the foundation on which everything else is built.
-How a search engine works is based on the search algorithm, or the way that data is discovered by the user.
+How a search engine works is based on the search algorithm, which is closely related to the way that data is discovered by the user.

 In very general terms, a search algorithm is a problem-solving procedure that takes a problem, evaluates a number of possible answers, and then returns the solution to that problem.
-A search algorithm for a search engine takes the problem (the word or phrase being searched for), sifts through a database that contains cataloged keywords and the URLs those words are related to, and then returns pages that contain the word or phrase that was searched for, either in the body of the page or in a URL that points to the page.
+A search algorithm for a search engine takes the problem (the word or phrase being searched for), sifts through a database that contains cataloged keywords and the URLs with which those words are associated, and then returns pages that contain the word or phrase that was searched for, either in the body of the page or in a URL that points to the page.

-This neat little trick is accomplished differently according to the algorithm that's being used.
+But it even goes one better than that.
+The search algorithm returns those results based on the perceived quality of the page, which is expressed in the quality score.
+How this neat little trick is accomplished varies according to the algorithm that's being used.
 There are several classifications of search algorithms, and each search engine uses algorithms that are slightly different.
 That's why a search for one word or phrase will yield different results from different search engines.
-Some of the most common types of search algorithms include the following: